aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

    :Default: 0
    :Examples: ``--sim-threads 1``

-Specifies the number of threads used by the simulation.
+Specify the number of threads used by the simulation.
 A 0 value means the maximum number of thread supported by the processor, ie. the number of core (physical + virtual).